hoodiecrow/ConsTcl/README.md

 ### Macros

-Macros that allow concise, abstract expressions that are automatically rewritten into other, more concrete but also more verbose expressions is one of Lisp's strong points.
+One of Lisp's strong points is macros that allow concise, abstract expressions that are automatically rewritten into other, more concrete but also more verbose expressions.
 This interpreter does macro expansion, but the user can't define new macros--the ones available are hardcoded in the code below.

-A macro expander procedure takes an expression and an environment as a parameter.
+A macro expander procedure takes an expression and an environment as parameters.
 In the end, the expanded expression is passed back to `` eval ``.

 #### expand-and procedure